Environmental Analysis Research Group

 2. Research of the Ship's Effect on the Marine Environment

-• Research of the environmental effect by scrubber wastewater
+• Research on the environmental effect of scrubber wastewater

 • Research for the prevention of the transfer of invasive aquatic species